 We ended up avoiding a somewhat rainy day at the beach by making the roughly two-hour trek to Barcelona, where we had planned to dine at Bar Cañete (our favorite tapas restaurant).
 A first visit to Barcelona warrants an afternoon at the incredible Museu Picasso and ample time to take in the colorful Gaudi art and architecture around the city.
 But, as we only had an afternoon there on this return vacation, we ended up meandering through the touristy streets of El Raval and Barri Gòtic, as well as El Born (where we wish, along with Gracia, we got to spend more time).
 We also got to stand on the sidelines of the awesome Barcelona Pride Parade — smaller, but just as celebratory as the NYC Pride March we’re used to outside our West Village window.

 As for Bar Cañete, even at a rather early 8 pm, the destination-worthy restaurant was packed.
-We sat at the bar, where we joked around with the friendly staff (well-versed in taking selfies for customers from around the world) and indulged in ham croquettes, fried eggplant with honey, steak with foie gras, braised octopus, scallops with bacon, and a Crema Catalana for dessert.
+We sat at the bar, where we joked around with the friendly staff (well-versed in taking selfies for customers from around the world) and indulged in ham croquettes, fried eggplant with honey, braised octopus, scallops with bacon, and a Crema Catalana for dessert.
 A superb meal to say the least.

 Where to Appreciate Art: Figueres